No dough if patients don’t show

 Every doctor knows how much of a pain it is to have to deal with patient no-shows.
 From lost time to lost revenue, missed appointments have become a burden to healthcare professionals and the healthcare revenue cycle.
 It’s unrealistic to think that you can eliminate no-shows completely - however, there are a few things that you can do to reduce your practice’s no-show numbers.

 There are many reasons that patients fail to make their scheduled appointments - however, their personal reasons for missing an appointment are out of your control.
-But what you can control is what your practice does to encourage them to show up and reduce the number of missed appointments.
-So, to help you out, we created a list of eight things that you can do to reduce your clinic’s no-show rate.
+But what you can control is what your practice does to encourage patients to show up and reduce the number of missed appointments.
+So, to help you out, I created a list of eight things that you can do to reduce your clinic’s no-show rate.

 8 Ways to Reduce No-Shows